 Another way to cut down on your paper trail is to enroll in online or mobile banking.

-Customers enrolled in online and mobile banking can check their accounts regularly, which enables them to identify suspicious activity sooner rather than later.
+Customers enrolled in online and mobile banking can check their accounts regularly, enabling them to identify suspicious activity sooner rather than later.

 “The sooner we can thwart the bad guys getting their information, the less damage they can do to our customers financially,” adds Keister.

 Worried about the difficulty of managing your account online?
 Minster Bank can help you navigate.